 The Scripps Research Institute

-Dr. Ruf is a Professor at the Center for Thrombosis and Hemostasis at the University Medical Center in Mainz, Germany and in the Department of Immunology at The Scripps Research Institute in La Jolla, CA. He received his medical and doctoral training in Giessen, Germany and joined Scripps in 1988 as a postdoctoral fellow and later faculty member.
-Dr. Ruf’s research program is focused on the tissue factor (TF) initiated coagulation pathway in thrombosis, inflammation, angiogenesis and tumor biology.
-In addition to a long standing interest in the structural biology and regulatory mechanisms of the TF-initiation complex, his research is currently focused on non-coagulant, signaling roles of the coagulation cascade, on signaling specificity of protease activated receptors (PARs) and on genetic models to study protease signaling pathways in important pathologies of the cardiovascular system, obesity, and cancer.
+Dr. Ruf is a Professor in the Center for Thrombosis and Hemostasis at the University Medical Center in Mainz, Germany, and a Professor of Immunology in the Department of Immunology and Microbiology at The Scripps Research Institute in La Jolla, Calif.
+Dr. Ruf’s research program is focused on the tissue factor (TF)-initiated coagulation pathway in thrombosis, inflammation, angiogenesis and tumor biology.
+In addition to a long-standing interest in the structural biology and regulatory mechanisms of the TF-initiation complex, his research is currently focused on non-coagulant, signaling roles of the coagulation cascade, on signaling specificity of protease activated receptors (PARs) and on genetic models to study protease signaling pathways in important pathologies of the cardiovascular system, obesity, and cancer.
+He received his medical and doctoral training in Giessen, Germany, and joined Scripps in 1988 as a postdoctoral fellow and later faculty member.

 Steven D. Schwartz, MD